Configuring Cycles (Repeating Event Groups)

 To configure custom labels:

-- Click into the repeating Event Group row.
+- Click into the repeating Event Group row to open the Properties panel..

-- Enter a label for each sequence of your Event Group.
+- Enter a Default Display (custom label) for each sequence of your Event Group.

 - Click Save.